Calvin Brock: Early career

 On November 19, 2005, Brock faced David Bostice for IBA Continental Americas heavyweight title, making it the first fight in Brock's professional career with a title, albeit lightly regarded, on the line.
 Bostice, who had a 35–9–1 record coming into the fight, was described as a "tough veteran", with most of his previous losses coming at the hands of former world heavyweight champions and contenders, such as Wladimir Klitschko, Tim Witherspoon, Francois Botha and Jeremy Williams.
-The fight took place at the Cricket Arena in Charlotte, North Carolina, Brock's hometown.
+The fight took place at Cricket Arena in Charlotte, North Carolina, Brock's hometown.
 Both fighters fought aggressively from the opening bell, with Brock seemingly doing the better work in the early rounds, going back-and-forth between combinations to the head and body and not allowing Bostice to fire back.
 Brock appeared to be tired going into the middle rounds, fighting rather defensively, but picked up his pace after the seventh, hurting Bostice several times and almost stopping him in the ninth round.
 The twelfth round saw both fighters slugging it out, with the crowd chanting "Calvin!
 Calvin!
 Calvin!".
 The fight ultimately went the distance, with Brock being declared the winner by unanimous decision, with scores 118–110 (twice) and 116–112.
 The fight was widely praised for being a slugfest.

-On February 25, 2006, in a stay-busy fight, Brock faced Zuri Lawrence on the undercard of the fight between Shane Mosley and Fernando Vargas on HBO PPV at the Mandalay Bay Events Center in Las Vegas.
+On February 25, 2006, in a stay-busy fight, Brock faced Zuri Lawrence on the undercard of the fight between Shane Mosley and Fernando Vargas on HBO PPV at Mandalay Bay Events Center in Las Vegas.
 Regarded by the public as an experienced journeyman with a record of 20 wins, 10 losses and 4 draws, Lawrence was coming off of upset victory over Jameel McCline.
 The first five rounds were tentative, with Brock slowly breaking Lawrence down and winning every round.
 At the end of the sixth round, Brock caught Lawrence with a left hook, knocking him out cold.
 Lawrence fell flat on his back and was unconscious for several minutes.
 Brock remains the only boxer to knock Lawrence out.
 The knockout received The Ring's KO of the Year award.
 At the conclusion of 2005, Brock was ranked No.7 heavyweight in the world by The Ring and No.9 heavyweight by BoxRec.